-Everything from holiday gifts and preparations, meal planning, lunch packing, cleaning, and entertaining — it’s all simpler and more enjoyable if you take a few moments to plan in advance so you’re not rushing at the last minute, stressing about everything you don’t have time to do, and worrying about the things you might forget.
+Everything from end-of-year events and activities at school and summer vacation plans to meal planning and basic home care — it’s all simpler and more enjoyable if you take a few moments to plan in advance so you’re not rushing at the last minute, stressing about everything you “don’t have time to do”, and worrying about the things you might forget in your frenzied state.

-It might not always be convenient, it might not always be fun, and it might not always be easy to plan ahead; but in my 31 years of life, the benefits of planning ahead have far outweighed any amount of effort I put into the planning.
+Planning ahead might not always be convenient, it might not always be fun, and it might not always be easy; but over the course of my life, the benefits of planning ahead have far outweighed any amount of effort I put into the planning.

 I could talk about planning ahead until I’m blue in the face — but if I had to boil it all down to one single reason why planning ahead helps me to simplify, streamline, and de-stress my entire life, it would be this:

-Planning ahead lets me focus on the IMPORTANT instead of dealing with the URGENT.
+Planning ahead allows me to focus on what’s IMPORTANT to me, instead of dealing with the URGENT.

-On the flip side, if I have a meal plan and all my ingredients ready to go, I can make dinner during nap time, shove it in the oven when Dave gets home from school, and enjoy some IMPORTANT family time or catch up on IMPORTANT work tasks while I wait for dinner to finish cooking.
-We can eat on time, avoid overly-hungry crabby children, prevent annoyed, frantic, stressed out feelings, and save money (and calories) eating homemade food.
+On the flip side, if I have a meal plan and all my ingredients ready to go, I can make dinner during nap time (or even while the kids eat breakfast or lunch), shove it in the oven when Dave gets home from school, and enjoy some IMPORTANT family time or catch up on IMPORTANT work tasks while I wait for dinner to finish cooking.
+We can eat on time, we eat a much more balanced meal, we avoid overly-hungry (a.k.a. crabby) children, we prevent annoyed, frantic, stressed out feelings, and we save money by eating at home.

-But thanks to the fact that I have my blog posts written several days (even weeks) in advance, I can write whenever it’s convenient for my schedule and I can switch between multiple posts to write the content I’m most excited about at that time.
+But thanks to the fact that I have my blog posts written a full week or more in advance, I can write whenever it’s convenient for my schedule and I can switch between multiple posts to write the content I’m most excited about at that time.
 It also means I have plenty of time for Dave to proofread my posts, and I don’t need to stay up late to meet a deadline.
 I can focus on the IMPORTANT tasks throughout the day without stressing about frantically finishing my blog post before I go to bed.

-If I don’t plan ahead for birthdays or Christmas gifts, I suddenly have an URGENT need for a particular gift the day before the party.
-I’d need to head out to the store to find something at the last minute, probably pay full price, and I might not find exactly what I was looking for.
-I would waste time, energy, money, and probably be pretty grumpy and stressed out by the time I got home.
+If I don’t plan ahead for birthdays, anniversaries, teacher/pastor appreciation week, or other holidays , I suddenly have an URGENT need for a particular gift the day before.
+I need to frantically make/bake something at the last-minute, or head out to the store to buy a gift or various ingredients to make a gift and probably pay full price and/or end up with something different than what I was looking for.
+I’d waste time, energy, money, and probably end up pretty grumpy and stressed out (which totally defeats the spirit of these special occasions).

 Catching on yet?

-Of course, there will be bad days, last-minute change of plans, and truly urgent tasks that fall on your plate… but if you’re working hard to plan ahead in most areas of your life, those instances will be the exception, not the norm.
+Of course, there will be bad days, last-minute change of plans, and truly urgent tasks that fall on your plate (after all, there are always exceptions to the rule)… but if you’re working hard to plan ahead in most areas of your life, those instances will not be normal.

 Is your “urgent” getting in the way of your “important”?